 Could someone explain why Jesse's so upset that Tulip was resurrected after being shot?
 He whines that her life was treated so cheaply, but the message from her death seemed to be "When you play with the big dogs you get bitten" yet his designated opponent certainly showed more grace than he ever would and gave them a second chance.
 Seeing as he was the aggressor who took this quest upon himself, did he think there would be no reprisals?

 What on earth is wrong with The Grail's Samson units?
 Veterans of the world's top special forces, and yet my town's local police force could do a better job than them.
-Even if we discount the ass kicking they had to endure from the Saint(after all he spits on nukes), but they were schooled by Tulip at least 3 times, didn't even manage to hit her even once and are fooled by such fiendishly clever and original tricks like playing dead.
-I know she's an all around badass, but the only combat training she ever received was shooting/hunting training from her dad and her personal experiences.
-You would expect a whole gang of special force guys to be able to handle her.
+Even if we discount the ass kicking they had to endure from the Saint(after all, he spits on nukes), they were schooled by Tulip at least 3 times, didn't manage to hit her even once, and are fooled by such fiendishly clever and original tricks as playing dead.
+I know she's an all-around badass, but the only combat training she ever received was shooting/hunting training from her dad and her personal experiences.
+You would expect a whole gang of former Special Fsorce guys to be able to handle her.
 On top of that, these guys don't seem to have heard about mundane equipments like bulletproof jackets or helmets and go into battle wearing vests and berets.